HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-zoom-blocking-viewport-tags.png",
-   caption="Disabled zooming and scaling by domain rank", description="Bar chart showing the percentage of mobile pages loads were zooming and scaling was disabled, grouped by the origin popularity.
+   caption="Disabled zooming and scaling by domain rank.", description="Bar chart showing the percentage of mobile pages loads were zooming and scaling was disabled, grouped by the origin popularity.
 At 45.0% the top 1K origins saw the most page loads were zooming and scaling were disabled.
-The percentage drops incrementally by each group with the 30.4% of top 1M sites disabling the feature.
-This indicates that the most popular sites (as measure by Crux metric ranking magnitude) were most likely to disable the accessibility feature", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=86675708&format=interactive", sheets_gid="1840321233", sql_file="viewport_zoom_scale_by_domain_rank.sql"
+The percentage drops incrementally by each group with the 30.4% of top 1M sites disabling the feature, and 29.4% of all sites disabling this.
+This indicates that the most popular sites (as measure by Crux metric ranking magnitude) were most likely to disable the accessibility feature.
+For desktop there is a lower disabling for all ranks of 22.4% to 27%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=86675708&format=interactive", sheets_gid="1840321233", sql_file="viewport_zoom_scale_by_domain_rank.sql"